KenEucker/biketag-website/README.md

 Thank you to HorribleLogos.com for whatever it is that you provided.

-The BikeTag.Org website content is stored using sanity.io
+Structured content powered by Sanity.io

 [![Sanity.io][sanity-image]](https://sanity.io)